 New Therapy Tends to the Pain of the Strain of Tendonitis

 If you’ve ever strained yourself after heavy lifting, intensive sports, or a sudden accident, you may have injured your tendon and experienced tendonitis.
 Most tendon injuries occur near the joints, especially the wrist, knee, shoulder, and elbow.
 This leads to inflammation of the tendon, which is a condition called tendonitis.
 These injuries are surprisingly common, with 30% to 50% due to sports.
 Most people recover after a brief rest and a break from activity, but many people hurt their tendon so badly that it becomes permanently weakened.
-With South Florida’s many sports-oriented and active residents, MD Now offers many treatments and services to help heal tendon injuries, along with in-house physical therapy to ease ongoing pain.
+With Florida’s many sports-oriented and active residents, MD Now offers many treatments and services to help heal tendon injuries.
 Luckily, complete relief from this grief may finally be close at hand, as scientists are studying a new therapy for the treatment of tendon injuries.
 Learn more about this remedy that could help numerous people in pain.

 Tendencies of Tendon Injuries